abc-software-solutions-company/monorepo-template/docs/DevOps/checklist-for-deployment-web-application.md

 ## 16. **If website is under construction, only show under construction UI and not point domain to testing UI"

+## 17. **When point domain to new IP server, we must setup HTTPS for website work properly

 ### Notes:

 - Ensure each step is completed before moving to the next.